madprops/grop/README.md

 - Interactive mode lasts 5 seconds before it exits

-- Escape exits interactive mode immediately
+- Escape aborts the save operation and exits interactive mode

 - Group window information is saved to files like ~/.config/grop/mygroup1